runpod/docs/docs/serverless/development/overview.md

 ---
-title: "Local Server Flags"
+title: "Local server flags"
 description: "A comprehensive guide to all flags available when starting your RunPod local server for endpoint testing"
 sidebar_position: 1
 ---

-When developing RunPod serverless functions, it's crucial to test them thoroughly before deployment.
+When developing RunPod Serverless functions, it's crucial to test them thoroughly before deployment.
-The RunPod SDK provides a powerful local testing environment that allows you to simulate your serverless endpoints right on your development machine.
+The RunPod SDK provides a powerful local testing environment that allows you to simulate your Serverless endpoints right on your development machine.
 This local server eliminates the need for constant Docker container rebuilds, uploads, and endpoint updates during the development and testing phase.

 To facilitate this local testing environment, the RunPod SDK offers a variety of flags that allow you to customize your setup.